 First time: Study year 2013-2014

 Invited discussions with the main teacher and guest teachers based on book chapters, and journal articles.
-Assignments, independent studies.The main topics of the course are: Basic problems and concepts in landscape architecture and planning, historical og contemporary.
-Knowledge base in landskapsarchitecture and -planning.
+Assignments, independent studies.The main topics of the course are: Basic problems and concepts in landscape architecture and planning, historical and contemporary.
+Knowledge base in landskape architecture and -planning.
 The foundations for arguments on and assessments of landscape and landscape architecture works.
 Approaches to the landscape concept in other disciplines.

-Knowledge: the studetns will acquire substantial knowledge og f the discipline"s theoretical and methodological tradition.
-Skills: The students will acquire training in reading advanced theoretical texts, in reiterating their content and initiating a discussion on the arguments of the text, in light of contemporary professional issues.They shall have acquired some exercise in defining relevant theoretical concepts with which to reflect on their concrete problems in a way that reveals the generalizable aspects of these problems and increases the students" body of references.
-They will be able to produce good landscape and design evaluations.
+Knowledge: the studetns will acquire substantial knowledge of the discipline"s theoretical and methodological tradition.
+Skills: The students will acquire training in reading advanced theoretical texts, in reiterating their content and initiating a discussion on the arguments of the text, in light of contemporary professional issues.They shall have acquired some exercise in defining relevant theoretical concepts with which to reflect on their concrete problems, in a way that reveals the generalizable aspects of these problems and increases the students" body of references.
 They must be able to argue well for their design and planning solutions.
 General competence: Students will be able to communicate and cooperate in an international learning and working environment.

 Discussions initiated by the students and teachers.
-Supervised or commented written assignments.
+Supervised or commented written assignment.

 The students receive guidence, both in groups and individually, throughout the semester on request.